-Another series of French nuclear tests in the South Pacific seems imminent.
+Background: Another series of French nuclear tests in the South Pacific seems imminent.
 French Government officials will not say when the tests will occur nor give any indications of the size of the blasts, but they have admitted further underground testing on the Atolls of Mururoa and Fangataufa will take place.

 The French Defence Minister, M. Bourges said last week that a summer test campaign was planned for the area, and that there would be several underground explosions this year.